 5. Distributed denial-of-service attacks

-A distributed denial-of-service attack (DDoS) floods the network with traffic and requests from multiple sources, often with the use of botnets (malware-infected computers).
-The combination of easy-to-access school networks and outdated assets makes schools a prime target for DDoS attacks.
+A distributed denial-of-service attack (DDoS) floods a school network, website, or online platform with traffic from multiple sources, often using botnets made up of malware-infected computers.
+The combination of an easy-to-access school network and outdated assets makes schools a prime target for DDoS attacks.
 Plus, orchestrating a DDoS attack is simple enough that even a tech-savvy middle schooler can do it (or pay someone else to for a remarkably budget-friendly price).

 Example